siran/writing/books/A Maxwell Universe/A Maxwell Universe - 202 A. THE POINT-MASS PATH.md

 This Newtonian move transformed geometry from an abstract language into a physical ontology.
 It is this point-mass–in-container picture that later required increasing layers of patches.
-These patches came in the form of human constructs, some rooted in experiments, other in postulates; all sharing the point-mass or point-charge constructs.
-This is not in any way a criticism of a the extremely useful worldview that Newton and others shared with us.
-It is more of an acknowlegments of the limits of the model, and the unnecesary mysteries we put ourselves subject to.
+These patches came in the form of human constructs—some rooted in experiments, others in postulates—all sharing the point-mass or point-charge assumptions.
+This is not a criticism of an extremely useful worldview; it is an acknowledgment of the limits of the model and the unnecessary mysteries we inherited from it.

-remain consistent with experiments.
-It marked a fundamental departure from the ancient and Cartesian relational views, yet produced extraordinarily successful predictions.
+This marked a fundamental departure from the ancient and Cartesian relational views, yet produced extraordinarily successful predictions.

 From Newton, physics inherited a simple intuition: things are *objects* with definite positions.
 From this, the point-mass model took hold.